What is Liability?

 The Management Committee may have legal liabilities arising from:

-- Contracts (e.g. with suppliers, funders, staff or landlords) More on this!;
+- Contracts (e.g. with suppliers, funders, staff or landlords);

-- Statutory obligations (i.e. as dictated by legislation relating to health & safety, child protection, staff conditions etc) More on this!; and
+- Statutory obligations (i.e. as dictated by legislation relating to health & safety, child protection, staff conditions etc); and

-- Duty of Care (i.e. the responsibility to take reasonable steps to ensure that others do not suffer loss or damage through what you do or fail to do) More on this!
+- Duty of Care (i.e. the responsibility to take reasonable steps to ensure that others do not suffer loss or damage through what you do or fail to do).

 Should the organisation, its staff, volunteers or Management Committee members fail to meet their obligations in any of these areas, the Management Committee may be held to account by any external individual or body.